 *This post contains affiliate links.
 For more information about my disclosure policy click here.

-Okinawa is considered to be a blue zone where people live to be 100 years old at a rate 10 times higher then anywhere else in the world.
-Blue Zone is a term used to reflect the lifestyles and environment of the worlds longest living communities, and there are only 5 in the world!
+Okinawa is considered to be a blue zone where people live to be 100 years old at a rate 10 times higher than anywhere else in the world.
+Blue Zone is a term used to reflect the lifestyles and environment of the world’s longest-living communities, and there are only 5 in the world!

-Okinawans live to be 100 for many reasons: they exercise regularity and also have an excellent diet low in red meat, and high in seasonal fruits and vegetables, fish, whole grains and lean proteins, including soy.
+Okinawans live to be 100 for many reasons: they exercise regularly and also have an excellent diet low in red meat, and high in seasonal fruits and vegetables, fish, whole grains, and lean proteins, including soy.
 For the Okinawa native, turmeric tea is a nice complement to an already incredibly healthy lifestyle.

 A growing body of evidence suggests that turmeric may help reduce the risks of several diseases and that it may be one of the most powerful anti-inflammatories discovered thus far.

-My turmeric research recently made a lot more interested in making my own turmeric tea at home.
+My turmeric research recently made me a lot more interested in making my own turmeric tea at home.
 So I started making my own over the last two weeks.
-I don’t know for sure if its the tea, but I feel amazing!
+I don’t know for sure if it’s the tea, but I feel amazing!